Background

 Click! to find out more.

-EdHealth’s team of Credentialled Diabetes Educators/diabetes educators have developed their skills in providing low literacy education sessions.
-These sessions are not readily available in mainstream diabetes education services, and are designed to address the needs of people with a significant cognitive disability.
+EdHealth can provide low literacy education sessions on diabetes self care.
+These sessions are not available in mainstream diabetes education services, and are designed to address the needs of people with a significant cognitive disability.

 Options include: